News and notes on Purdue Athletics

 In the summer of 2013, Danny Tucker won the 100m freestyle at the U.S. Open in Southern California, becoming the program's first USA Swimming national champion.
 Matt Friede and Tucker closed out their careers in the spring of 2014 as three-time NCAA Championships qualifiers.
 Friede was named the male Big Ten Medal of Honor recipient for all of Purdue athletics.

-The Boilermakers' 200 freestyle relay team garnered Honorable Mention All-America recognition for the second year in a row by qualifying for the consolation final at NCAAs.
-While taking third in the consolation final, the 200 free relay team of Chuck Destro, Matt Friede, Danny Tucker and Benjamin Ziolkowski placed 11th nationally.
+The Boilermakers' 200 freestyle relay team in 2013 garnered Honorable Mention All-America recognition for the second year in a row by qualifying for the consolation final at NCAAs.
+While taking third in the consolation final, the 200 free relay team of Chuck Destro, Friede, Tucker and Benjamin Ziolkowski placed 11th nationally.
 Friede, Tucker and Ziolkowski were part of the quartet for the second year in a row.
 Divers Layne Rogers and Jamie Bissett also scored at the national championship meet.

 The record-setting 200 freestyle relay team that earned Honorable Mention All-America recognition at the NCAA Championships and five other new program benchmarks highlighted the 2011-12 season.
 Ten swimmers also represented the Boilers at the 2012 U.S. Olympic Team Trials in Omaha.

 Ben Wachtel, Friede, Tucker and Ziolkowski teamed up to post a time of 1:17.71 in a one-chance time trial opportunity at the Big Ten Championships, eclipsing the school record and earning a berth in the NCAA Championships.
 It was the Boilers' first qualifying relay since 2006.
 At the national championship meet in suburban Seattle, the quartet placed 13th in preliminaries to advance to the consolation final and earn Honorable Mention All-America recognition.